- Travel and Places»

 Dartmoor is located in England’s south west in the county of Devon and visitors to the region will find Dartmoor easily accessible via the two main cities of Plymouth and Exeter.
 Having Dartmoor on their doorstep and the sea close by is a privilege the people of Plymouth often take for granted.

 For a day out with a difference why not visit Buckfast Abbey at Buckfastleigh?
-Here beside the banks of the river Dart in a near idyllic setting you can gain a keen insight into the day to day life of a devout religious order.
-The Benedictine monks that run the abbey are expert bee-keepers and produce their own mead from honey.
-There is a gift shop where fudge, wine and other Devon specialities are sold.
+Here beside the banks of the river Dart in a near idyllic setting, you can gain a keen insight into the day to day life of a devout religious order.
+The Benedictine monks that run the abbey are expert beekeepers and produce their own mead from honey.
+There's a gift shop where fudge, wine and other Devon specialities are sold.